 African art > African mask, tribal art, primitive art > Fang mask

-In the category of great African masks, the Fang masks of Gabon, usually coated with kaolin (the white color evokes the power of the ancestors), intervened in the middle of the night, their appearance arousing fright.
-They were used by the male society ngil which no longer exists today.
-This secret society was in charge ...
+The appearance of masks generally coated with kaolin (the white color evokes the power of the ancestors), in the middle of the night, could cause dread.
+The ngil male secret society, which no longer exists today, was in charge ...